 |Open ear hearing aids, like Oticon Agil, offer solid solutions for mild hearing loss|

 Hearing aids come in a variety of types and styles to suit your personal preferences and your hearing loss.
-In fact within the last few years new hearing aids have been designed specifically for persons with mild hearing loss in the higher frequencies.
+In fact, new hearing aids have been designed specifically for persons with mild hearing loss in the higher frequencies.

 One example of an open ear hearing aid is the Oticon Agil.
 Agil hearing aids offer a sleek and compact open ear hearing aid while improving the overall listening experience with sophisticated hearing aid technology.

 Step one is easy: pick up the phone and call a local hearing professional as soon as you suspect hearing loss in yourself or a loved one.
 Don't know of one?
-Check out any of the over 2400 professionals in Healthy Hearing's Hearing Professional Directory.
+Check out any of professionals in Healthy Hearing's Hearing Professional Directory.

 Then, work with these hearing pros to find solutions in adaptive behaviors and state-of-the-art hearing aid technology to provide the most organic, au natural hearing experience available.

 Don't sit on the fence any longer.
-Go pro-active and see a hearing pro.
+Go proactive and see a hearing professional.
 You really ought to hear what's going on.